 Timing and notification:

 For fall semester courses: submit your classroom request for the Poorvu Center, Watson, or TEAL by mid-July.
-We will notify instructors of assignments in the Poorvu Center, Watson, or TEAL by August 1.
+We will notify instructors of assignments in the Poorvu Center, Watson, or TEAL by mid-August.
 Requests that arrive later will be considered within two weeks after receipt, if capacity allows.

 The Poorvu Center will review the list of proposed courses with the Poorvu Center Advisory Committee.
 This group represents our key campus partners and can offer guidance about the teaching examples we host in our space.